 - Library activities and meetings or other activities sponsored by the City of Pocatello have precedence and may displace other groups.

 - All meetings must be open to the public.

-- Use of the Meeting Rooms, including setup and cleanup are limited to the hours the Library is open.
-If the Room is not left clean a cleaning charge of fifty dollars ($50.00) will be assessed against the person listed as responsible for use of the Room.
+- Use of the Meeting Rooms, including setup and cleanup is limited to the hours the Library is open.
+If the Room is not left clean a cleaning charge of fifty dollars ($50.00) may be assessed against the person listed as responsible for use of the Room.

 - The person designated as responsible for the use of the Room assumes responsibility for all damages which are done to the Room and/or its contents during the time requested for the meeting.
 No smoking is permitted in any part of the Library at any time, and smoking outside the building must be done at least twenty (20) feet from the entrances.

 - No charge may be made for attendance at any meeting or workshop, nor can a request for a voluntary donation be made.
 Charges to cover the cost of materials may be made with the express advance permission of the Library Director.
 Groups which collect dues may not do so in the Library or on Library grounds.